jszavits/translate_excel/README.md

 # translate_excel
 This Python script uses [translators](https://pypi.org/project/translators/) package to translate an Excel file from one language to another.
-Multisheets are supported.
+The scripts supports multisheets.

 ## Usage
 To run the script from the command line type: